Durgasravanipenumaka/C-Programs/Strings.md

                 printf("Substring not found");
 }
 ```
-## 74..
-Write a function find_indexF () which takes two strings as arguments and returns the index of the first occurrence of the second string in the first string.
+## 74.Write a function find_indexF () which takes two strings as arguments and returns the index of the first occurrence of the second string in the first string.
 Write a similar function find_indexF() that returns the index of the last occurrence of the second string in the first string.
 ```c
 #include<stdio.h>
 #include<string.h>